ALANGUAGE/pla/doc/PLA_Language.md

 The language is limited.
 There are no *struct* and no *unions* key words.
 You can declare only *one* variable in every statement. :round_pushpin:Please fix

 4. **Functions** are defined by the word *void*, *char*, *int* or *long* before the function name.
 And the name must be followed without any space by a bracket open **(**.
 As PLA does not handle *prototypes*, it assumes that the return value has the size of an integer and does not check the return size.
 PLA uses the *call by value* for parameters.
 If you want a *call by reference*, use the *indirection operator* (\*).
 Array names as parameters are handled as call by reference, too.
 The number and type of arguments are not verified.
-Inside the function block with curly brackets **{ }** you can declare local variables.
-After the declaration place the statements inside the function body.
+Inside the function is a block with curly brackets **{ }**.
+If there are *local variables* to be declared, they must be declared before the first statement occurs.
 A *stack frame* is automatically created, if you use parametrs or local variables.
 As calls may be nested through **recursive** calling the function, the frames are stacked one above the other.

 ####Reserved Words
 All names are *case sensitive* and reserved words must be written in **lower case** letters.
 Reserved words are all (segment and special) register names (8/16/32 bit,) like *al, fs, esi* and **cr0**, the last one for switching to protected mode.